CtrlAltMech/BackThatNasUp/README.md

 *Be aware: references to your home directory in the conf file must be done with $HOME, not ~. $HOME is a shell variable, and ~ is an expansion symbol.*

 2. Once the configuration file is created your editor should open to edit the file.
-3. When the configuration file is filled out run the `./btnu.sh` command again to do a dry run of your backup
+3. When the configuration file is filled out run you can run the script using one of the flags below.
-4. Once that looks like it is correct run `./btnu.sh -R` to run the backup

 ## Flags :triangular_flag_on_post:
-- `btnu.sh` - will just run a dry-run of your directories so you can verify what will be backed up
+- `btnu.sh` - Will create a configuration file if none is present.
+If one is you will be presented with a help dialogue.
+- `btnu.sh -m` - Will run a dry-run of a mirror backup job
+- `btnu.sh -M` - Will run a mirror backup job
+- `btnu.sh -r` - Will run a dry-run backup without mirroring (-avzhpe rsync options)
-- `btnu.sh -R` - will run your backups
+- `btnu.sh -R` - Will run a backup without mirroring (-avzhpe rsync options)

+*MORE GRANULAR CONTROLS TO COME IN THE FUTURE*

 ## Contributing :handshake:
 I would love to hear if there are any bugs or a requested feature! :heart: